garagehive/garagehive.github.io/docs/garagehive-checklist-import-export.md

 ![](media/garagehive-checklist-file.png)

-When importing Checklist Tempaltes it is essential that you understand that you will lose any existing Checklist templates or Checklist item groups with the same names.
-For this reason **it is strongly recommended that you export all of your existings Checklist Tempaltes and save them incase you need to re-import them.**
+When importing Checklist Templates it is essential that you understand that you will lose any existing Checklist Templates or Checklist item groups with the same names. **For this reason it is strongly recommended that you export all of your existing Checklist Templates and save them in case you need to re-import them.**

 ![](media/garagehive-checklist-import-warning.png)